No. 27 Squadron RAF: Cold War (1946–1990s)

-Helicopters

-The No. 27 Squadron number plate was transferred to RAF Odiham and became No. 27 (Reserve) Squadron, the Chinook/Puma Operational Conversion Unit, formerly No. 240 Operational Conversion Unit RAF (OCU).
-It regained full squadron status in January 1998 equipped with Chinooks only.
-In 2002 the squadron's Chinooks saw service in Afghanistan as they transported Royal Marines from 3 Commando Brigade for Operation Jacana.
+The No. 27 Squadron number plate was transferred to No. 240 Operational Conversion Unit (OCU) at RAF Odiham in Hampshire and it became No. 27 (Reserve) Squadron, the Boeing Chinook and Westland Puma training squadron.
+It regained full squadron status in January 1998 equipped with the Chinook only.

+21st century (2000–present)

+In 2002, No. 27 Squadron's Chinooks saw service in Afghanistan as they transported Royal Marines from 3 Commando Brigade for Operation Jacana.

-The squadron also served in a transport role during the 2003 invasion of Iraq and was stationed at Basra as part of No. 1310 Flight RAF, supporting Operation Telic.
-In July 2006, 3 Chinook helicopters of No. 27 Squadron deployed to RAF Akrotiri in Cyprus to evacuate British citizens from Lebanon.
-It deployed to Afghanistan for Operation Herrick in 2011.
+The squadron also served in a transport role during the 2003 invasion of Iraq and was stationed at Basra as part of No. 1310 Flight, supporting British operations in Iraq, known as Operation Telic.
+In July 2006, three Chinooks of No. 27 Squadron deployed to RAF Akrotiri in Cyprus to evacuate British citizens from Lebanon.

+In 2007, the squadron featured in a BBC One television documentary Above Enemy Lines.
+It documented a two-month deployment to Helmand, Afghanistan during Operation Herrick.
+The squadron returned to Afghanistan in 2011.

 In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in the War in Afghanistan between 2001 and 2014.

+Heritage

+The squadron's heraldic badge features an elephant.
+First used in 1934, it was approved by King Edward VIII in October 1936.
+The use of the elephant refers to the Martinsyde G.100, which was known as the 'Elephant' and was the squadron's first operational aircraft.
+The elephant is also a species native to India, reflecting the squadron's time there during the Second World War.